Renewable Energy Buyers

 Renewable Energy Buyers Alliance

-WRI is one of four NGOs that formerly led the Renewable Energy Buyers Alliance (REBA), a coalition to empower multinational companies to transform electricity systems with renewable energy.
-Operating as its own organization since 2018, REBA aims to help facilitate and deploy 60 gigawatts (GW) of new corporate renewable energy in the United States by 2025.
-WRI serves on the Governing Board and Advisory Board of the new organization.
-To learn more, visit rebuyers.org.
+WRI is one of four NGOs that formerly led the Renewable Energy Buyers Alliance (now the Clean Energy Buyers Alliance, or CEBA), which is a coalition to empower multinational companies to transform electricity systems with renewable energy.
+Operating as its own organization since 2018, CEBA aims to help facilitate and deploy 60 gigawatts (GW) of new corporate renewable energy in the United States by 2025.
+WRI serves on the Governing Board and Advisory Board of the organization.
+For more on our work with CEBA, visit our Utility Green Tariffs page or the CEBA website.

-The Corporate Renewable Energy Buyers’ Principles convey the criteria that industry-leading, multinational companies are seeking when buying renewable energy from utilities and other suppliers.
+The Corporate Renewable Energy Buyers’ Principles convey the criteria that industry-leading, multinational companies seek when buying renewable energy from utilities and other suppliers.

 A group of large energy buyers developed the Buyers’ Principles to spur progress on renewable energy and to add their perspective to the future of the U.S. energy and electricity system.
 WRI and WWF facilitated their efforts.